You must have come here for one of the three reasons. One, you have been hearing about a winch and a hoist, and want to know what they are.

-The winch uses dynamic brakes, and it will always support rolling loads.
-Which means your cars with tires and other things that can roll.
+The winch uses dynamic brakes.
+It will always support rolling loads, which means your cars with tires and other things that can roll.

-They are designed to lock only when pulling the load horizontally.
-Trying to lift the load vertically might be a bit overwhelming altering the state of the brakes, and casing a drop.
+They have a design to lock when pulling the load horizontally.
+Trying to lift the load vertically might be a bit overwhelming, altering the state of the brakes, and casing a drop.

 The hoist, on the other hand, uses mechanical brakes.
 Designed to lock and release when you lift.
-It is made for a vertical lift.
+You can use it for a vertical lift.

-The good thing about hoists is that they have a limiter that helps you make sure you do not exceed the load limit for the type of hoist you have.
+The good thing about hoists is that they have a limiter.
+It helps you make sure you do not exceed the load limit for the type of hoist you have.